 Work psychologists and organizational scientists have shown great interest in understanding what drives individual satisfaction with jobs.
 To understand the room for policy, the main objective has been distinguishing genetically predisposed factors such as fluid intelligence from factors that firms can actually influence, such as work conditions and work content.
-For instance, Brief (1998), as cited in Judge et al. (2000), puts forward two models of job satisfaction: top-down, in which job satisfaction is derived from how one interprets the environment, and bottom-up, in which job satisfaction is derived from the experience of job conditions.
+For instance, Brief (1998), as cited in Judge, Bono and Locke (2000), puts forward two models of job satisfaction: top-down, in which job satisfaction is derived from how one interprets the environment, and bottom-up, in which job satisfaction is derived from the experience of job conditions.

 The top-down model leaves little room for policy intervention in adulthood if one's subjective interpretations of the work environment depend primarily on factors which are genetically predisposed or formed in childhood and early adulthood, such as personality and fluid intelligence.
 Early research on the topic provided support for the top-down model.
-For instance, Arvey et al. (1989) studied the impact of genetic and environmental factors of job satisfaction using a sample of monozygotic twins who were separated from an early age.
+For instance, Arvey, Bouchard, Segal and Abraham (1989) studied the impact of genetic and environmental factors of job satisfaction using a sample of monozygotic twins who were separated from an early age.
 They find that the twins held jobs that were similar in terms of their complexity level, motor skill requirements, and physical demands, suggesting that genetics play a critical role in the job choices people make.
 They conclude that organizations may have less influence over job satisfaction than is commonly believed, but they also comment that job enrichment efforts may raise mean levels of job satisfaction for the individuals, even if their rank ordering does not change.
-Using direct measurements of dispositional factors (i.e., individual-specific factors such as self-esteem which are unrelated to job content), Judge et al. (1998) and Judge et al. (2000) find that these factors have direct and indirect impact on job satisfaction.
+Using direct measurements of dispositional factors (i.e., individual-specific factors such as self-esteem which are unrelated to job content), Judge, Locke, Durham and Kluger (1998) and Judge, Bono and Locke (2000) find that these factors have direct and indirect impact on job satisfaction.

 The bottom-up model, on the other hand, suggests that employers can significantly influence the levels of job satisfaction among their employees.
 It has been more difficult to provide evidence for the bottom-up model.
-Judge et al. (2000) provided support for the bottom-up model, but admitted that the positive partial correlations between job complexity and job satisfaction may suffer from the problem of reverse causality.
+Judge, Bono and Locke (2000) provided support for the bottom-up model, but admitted that the positive partial correlations between job complexity and job satisfaction may suffer from the problem of reverse causality.
 It might be that workers who are better satisfied with their jobs perceive their jobs to be more complex.
-Humphrey et al. (2007) also provide correlation-based support for a positive relationship between jobs complexity and job satisfaction, admitting as well that the results should not be mistaken for robust evidence about a causal relationship.
+Humphrey, Nahrgang and Morgeson (2007) also provide correlation-based support for a positive relationship between jobs complexity and job satisfaction, admitting as well that the results should not be mistaken for robust evidence about a causal relationship.

 Several studies find that the relationship between job complexity and job satisfaction is mediated by personality and ability-driven self-selection in jobs.
 This means that better-able individuals and individuals with certain personality characteristics (e.g., high self-esteem, self-confidence and self-efficiency) prefer and choose more complex jobs and in return job complexity rewards them with higher job satisfaction.
-For instance, Wilk et al. (1995) and Wilk and Sackett (1996) who find that higher ability individuals are more likely to choose more complex jobs.
-Judge et al. (2000) also conclude that "the reason individuals with positive core self-evaluations perceive more challenging jobs and report higher levels of job satisfaction is that they actually have obtained more complex (and thus more challenging and intrinsically enriching) jobs."
+For instance, Wilk and Sackett (1995), and Wilk, Desmarais, and Sackett (1996) find that higher ability individuals are more likely to choose more complex jobs.
+Judge, Bono and Locke (2000) also conclude that "the reason individuals with positive core self-evaluations perceive more challenging jobs and report higher levels of job satisfaction is that they actually have obtained more complex (and thus more challenging and intrinsically enriching) jobs."